silktide/syringe/README.md

 ### Tags

 In some cases, you may want to inject all the services of a given type as a method argument.
-This can be done manually, by building a list of service references in config, but maintaining such a list is cumbersome and tiem consuming.
+This can be done manually, by building a list of service references in config, but maintaining such a list is cumbersome and time consuming.

 The solution is tags; allowing you to tag a service as being part of a collection and then to inject the whole collection of services in one reference.

-A tag is referenced by prefixing it's name with the `#` character.
+A tag is referenced by prefixing its name with the `#` character.

 ```yml
 services: